Careers360 Logo

 NCERT Solutions for Class 10 Science Chapter 3 Metals and Non-metals

-Properties of metals and non-metals help us to understand why some metals are hard and others are soft.
-NCERT Solutionsnot only help students to score well in their CBSE board and other state board exams but also in competitive exams.
-All the NCERT Solutions for Class 10 Science are updated chapter-wise following the latest CBSE Class 10 syllabus and the guidelines provided.
+NCERT Solutions not only help students to score well in their CBSE board and other state board exams but also in competitive exams.
+NCERT Solutions for Class 10 Science are updated chapter-wise following the latest CBSE Class 10 syllabus and the guidelines provided.
+In this article, important reactions, practice questions, the reactivity series, key concepts, and downloadable PDF links are also provided.

 NCERT Solutions for Class 10 Science Chapter 3: Download PDF